wh201906/rest/README.md

 # rest
-An app designed to have a rest and protect eyesight when working.
+An app designed to remind you of rest and protect your eyesight when working.
 Developed by Qt.
 Now available on Windows.

 ***